Lrimm/ChatGPT-Desktop-Application/README.md

 # Please Note:
 To who'm it may concern I am not selling this as licensed software.
 For legal purposes this was created to be intended to be a code demonstration. <a href="https://openai.com/">OpenAI</a> own's ChatGPT, this was simply made as a hobby with no reason to distribute.
 You can reach out to OpenAI by going to their site directly in the link above.
+For more of my personal information, you can contact me <a href="https://lukerimmington.com">here</a>